andrewgremlich/snow-edge/README.md

   - Show commands again
 - `l`
   - Show game legend.
+- `d`
+  - Change game difficulty

 ## Wanted Features to add
 - Add flare feature to preview areas on map.
 More flares for harder and less for easy.
 - add rocks for obstacles in the game.
 - change grid to letters and numbers
-- Convert to internet GUI
+- Convert to web interface format